s-broda/ARCHModels.jl/docs/src/manual.md

 DocTestFilters = r".*[0-9\.]"
 ```

-We will be using the data from [Bollerslev and Ghysels](https://doi.org/10.2307/1392425), available as the constant [`BG96`](@ref).
+We will be using the data from [Bollerslev and Ghysels (1986)](https://doi.org/10.2307/1392425), available as the constant [`BG96`](@ref).
 The data consist of daily German mark/British pound exchange rates (1974 observations) and are often used in evaluating
-implementations of (G)ARCH models (see, e.g., [Brooks et.al.](https://doi.org/10.1016/S0169-2070(00)00070-4).
+implementations of (G)ARCH models (see, e.g., [Brooks et.al.
+(2001)](https://doi.org/10.1016/S0169-2070(00)00070-4).
 We begin by convincing ourselves that the data exhibit ARCH effects; a quick and dirty way of doing this is to look at the sample autocorrelation function of the squared returns:

 ```jldoctest MANUAL
 julia> using ARCH